 A MESSAGE FROM PASTOR JIM

-Hi, Northside church family!
-This is a group email to all our church members who have provided me an email address.
 I will periodically send information or messages via email to help improve our communication efforts while we are unable to meet together.
+If you don't receive my emails, please provide your information here.

 As followers of the Lord Jesus – it is important to remember that in times of national or even global crisis…our God makes this bold statement, "Blessed are those who trust in the LORD and have made the LORD their hope and confidence.
 They are like trees planted along a riverbank, with roots that reach deep into the water.
 Such trees are not bothered by the heat or worried by long months of drought.
 Their leaves stay green, and they never stop producing fruit.
 (Jer 17:7,8 NLT) I truly love this wonderful promise with all of my heart!!